nehapandit203/Low-Level-Designs/README.md

 * Keep table name in the plural and in snake case.
 * Everything for which you have to store info about the table(which is not a relationship with other entities) creates a that as column of the table.
 * Represent Relationship
-      - Define the relationship about which entity
+    - Define the relationship about which entity.
     - Define which relation b/w entities
     - Figure out cardinality
+        - 1:1 => we need FK, put FK on any side
+        - 1:M/M:1 => we need Fk, FK on many sides
+        - M:M => Mapping table or lookup table
 * Even relationships can have an attribute in a mapping table

 ## Low-Level Design Interview Problems